I Had Passive Suicidal Ideation. Here’s What Everyone Should Know

 Before reaching out to a friend about suicidal thoughts, make sure you’re in a mentally healthy place yourself.
 "It is difficult to help others if you are in significant distress.
 Make sure you are engaging in self-care strategies," Neda Gould, PhD, a clinical psychologist and director of the Mindfulness Program at Johns Hopkins, told Refinery29 in a previous interview.

 It’s also important to use constructive language when speaking with someone who has passive suicidal ideation.
-And while you’re not responsible for “saving” or “fixing” your friend, you can point them in the direction of helpful resources like the National Suicide Prevention Lifeline or the Trevor Lifeline, and encourage them to seek therapy.
+And while you’re not responsible for “saving” or “fixing” your friend, you can point them in the direction of helpful resources like the Support Line or the Samaritans Helpline, and encourage them to seek therapy.
 Loved ones can also call the NSPL themselves for support and resources.

 Advertisement